ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 -   Data is added in real time.
 -   You upload data that is usually sorted by time.

-It's also possible to asynchronously insert data in small but frequent inserts from multiple concurrent connections.
+It's also possible to asynchronously insert data in small but frequent inserts.
 The data from such insertions is combined into batches and then safely inserted into a table.
 To enable the asynchronous mode, switch on the [async_insert](../../operations/settings/settings.md#async-insert) setting.
 Note that asynchronous insertions are supported only over HTTP protocol, and deduplication is not supported for them.

 **See Also**